-- 3.1 Conflicts of interest may come in a number of different forms: - direct financial gain or benefit - the award of a contract to another organisation in which you (or a friend or relative) has an interest and from which you (or they) will receive a financial benefit - indirect financial gain, such as employment by the Council of your spouse or partner - non-financial gain, such as when the Council's decisions or policies affect another organisation of which you are a member. - 3.2 The Council expects you to be able to identify possible conflicts of interest when they arise and to ensure, that you take advice and to make the appropriate declarations.
-If you are a member of staff then you can speak to your line manager, Human Resources or the Head of Corporate Governance.
-If you are a councillor you can speak to the Head of Corporate Governance, the Chief Executive or another Chief Officer.
+- 3.1 Conflicts of interest may come in a number of different forms: - direct financial gain or benefit - the award of a contract to another organisation in which you (or a friend or relative) has an interest and from which you (or they) will receive a financial benefit - indirect financial gain, such as employment by the Council of your spouse or partner - non-financial gain, such as when the Council's decisions or policies affect another organisation of which you are a member - appointment as a non-executive Director to a Council owned company. - 3.2 The Council expects you to be able to identify possible conflicts of interest when they arise and to ensure, that you take advice and to make the appropriate declarations.
+If you are a member of staff then you can speak to your line manager, Human Resources or the Group Head of Corporate Governance.
+If you are a councillor you can speak to the Group Head of Corporate Governance, the Chief Executive or another Chief Officer.